9 min read ResuFit Team

-In today’s competitive job market, having a properly formatted resume is crucial.
+In today’s job market, having a properly formatted resume is crucial.
 While you might create your resume using various word processors or design tools, saving it as a PDF is often the final step before submission.
-This guide will walk you through the process of converting your resume to PDF format and explain why it’s the preferred choice for job applications.
+This guide walks you through every method of converting your resume to PDF format and explains why it’s the preferred choice for job applications.

 Why PDF Is the Preferred Format for Resumes